We Are Here To Serve You

 Jes is best known for her visual campaigns, including: The “Attractive and Fat” Campaign to Mike Jeffries c/o Abercrombie & Fitch; The Smash the Scale Revolution; Body Love Spans Generations, #LoveTheMirror, and most recently her letter to Lane Bryant/#EmpowerALLBodies.

 Jes is also the author of bestselling Things No One Will Tell Fat Girls, a manifesto and call to arms for people of all sizes and ages, published in October 2015.
-Her second book Landwhale, will be released in May 2018.
-The memoir will be chronicling her journey as a body positive activist.
+Her second book, Landwhale, was published in 2018.
+The memoir chronicles her journey as a body positive activist.

 Evan Peters